Galen Crew: Music & Influences

+Most of Crew's catalogue has been co-written with legendary British songwriter Roger Cook.
+Crew's music often features whimsical themes and otherworldly elements drawn from fairy tales and fantasy to form modern parables in the form of song.
+Crew has drawn great inspiration from the troubadours of medieval Europe who were often both knights and poets.
 Crew's style is described as "a blend of pop and alternative with some electronic and folky elements."
 Crew's musical influences include "the Beatles, Coldplay and John Mayer," and songwriting inspiration has been taken from mythical works and well-known fantasy authors such as J.R.R.
 Tolkien, C.S.
 Lewis, and Hermann Hesse.
 As a tribute to his success in China, Crew prominently featured the erhu, a traditional Chinese stringed instrument, in the single "Fragrance."
 The music video for the single also contains shots of Shanghai, Chinese scenery, and everyday life in China.
+In 2022, Crew released a song written in Mandarin Chinese entitled I Know Your Name.

 Discography

-Crew has released eight EPs and three LPs:
+Crew has released several singles, eight EPs, and four LPs: